kimjarvis/reemote/docs/source/gettingstarted.rst

     if __name__ == "__main__":
         asyncio.run(main())

-It runs echo on the local host.
 To run it, modify youruser and yourpassword.
 You should see:

 .. code-block:: bash